ag-grid/ag-grid-angular-cli-example/README.md

-ag-Grid-angular-examples - angular-cli
+ag-Grid Angular CLI Example
 ==================================

-Example of using ag-Grid with Angular and TypeScript
+Example of using ag-Grid with Angular and TypeScript, using the Angular CLI to build and serve the application.

 **Note** We only show the "Rich Grid" example in use here.

 For the full set of examples please look under refer to [www.ag-grid.com](https://www.ag-grid.com)

 Building
 ========